Departmental Fiscal Oversight

 - View sensitive data to see details of feeder and payroll transactions.

-- Correction of transactions within two accounting periods after month posted in accordance with Business Policy Manual (BPM) 213.
+- Correction of transactions within two accounting periods after a month posted in accordance with Business Policy Manual (BPM) 213.

 - Review of payroll transactions (APPM 55.60.02), including: